illinois/queue/README.md

 - `INSTITUTION_NAME`: to set branding other than 'Illinois'.

 Database information is also stored through environment variables, and can be configured for multiple environments depending on the value of `NODE_ENV`.
+Please note that some a valid database config must be specified for the app to run correctly.
 ```
 DB_USERNAME_<ENV>="username"
 DB_PASSWORD_<ENV>="password"